Free On-demand Webinar

 4) Name your workflow, include a short description, and add it to your list.
 After that, you can track the automated workflow counter and enjoy the time saved.

-Take a look at the graphic below to make sure you understand the idea of automated workflows as part of a customer service automation strategy.
+Take a look at the graphic below to make sure you understand the idea of automated workflows as part of a customer service automation process.

 I’ve put together six tips that can make your start with automated workflows even easier.